-“With several of the world’s fastest growing economies now found in sub-Saharan Africa, African nations have an unprecedented opportunity and interest to use their renewable resources, such as bamboo, to improve living conditions across the continent,” said Dr. Coosje Hoogendoorn, International Network for Bamboo and Rattan (INBAR) Director General.
+“With several of the world’s fastest growing economies now found in sub-Saharan Africa, African nations have an unprecedented opportunity and interest to use their renewable resources, such as bamboo, to improve living conditions across the continent,” said Dr. Coosje Hoogendoorn, INBAR Director General.